What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 - Pregnancy– About a third of pregnant women experience tinnitus symptoms, which are often brought on by changes in their hormones and blood pressure, among other reasons.

-- Some medications – Opiates, antibiotics, diuretics, chemo and over the counter painkillers have all shown a link to tinnitus, so you should speak with both a hearing specialist and your primary doctor to understand the risks and side effects.
+- Some medications – Opiates, antibiotics, diuretics, chemotherapy and over the counter painkillers have all shown a link to tinnitus, so you should speak with both a hearing specialist and your primary doctor to understand the risks and side effects.

 Are There Any Treatments for Tinnitus That Work?